marisst/Bestimate/README.md

 ```
 python -m data_collection.discover_repos
 ```
 You will be asked to provide Google API key and Google Custom Search Engine ID or Bing Web Search API key.
 Both search engines offer free trial versions of their products.
 Bing does not requre other setup than just a simple registration as opposed to Google which needs to be configured to search the whole web by following the first two steps in this [Stack Overflow answer](https://stackoverflow.com/a/37084643).
 Bing search results are not limited, but Google allows you to access only the first 100 search results for each query.
-Therefore you might want to collect the potential links manually, add them to [/data_collection/potential_repos.txt](data_collection/potential_repos.txt) file by separating each URL with a line break and then run the following command to test if they lead to a public JIRA repository:
+Therefore you might want to collect the potential links manually and add them to [/data_collection/potential_repos.txt](data_collection/potential_repos.txt) file by separating each URL with a line break and then running the following command to test if they link to a public JIRA repository:
 ```
 python -m data_collection.test_repos
 ```

 ### Fetching Data from JIRA Repository
-To fetch data  a single private or public repository, run the following command:
+To fetch data from a single private or public JIRA repository, run the following command:
 ```
 python -m data_collection.fetch_data
 ```